Updated June 20, 2023

-Basically, Ubuntu provides different types of features to the user, in which that recovery mode is one of the feature which is provided by Ubuntu.
-Sometimes our system is not able to boot due to any reason at that time we can use recovery mode to boot our system.
-By using recovery mode, we can load all the basic services which we require as well as it also opens the command line mode.
+Ubuntu provides different types of features to the user, in which that recovery mode is one of the features provided by Ubuntu.
+Sometimes our system is not able to boot due to any reason.
+At that time, we can use recovery mode to boot our system.
+By using recovery mode, we can load all the basic services we require and open the command line mode.

 - By using the recovery mode option, we can make a low-touch system.

-- It avoids the manual repairing of a system which means we can take remote access to resolve the problem.
+- It avoids the manual repairing of a system, so we can take remote access to resolve the problem.

 - Recovery mode helps us to maintain the snapshot into the recovery system.

 What is Ubuntu Recovery Mode?

 The Ubuntu accompanies a recovery mode.
 With this option, clients can get to the command line of a failed system, fix a misconfigured document, test on the off chance that system memory isn’t working, and significantly more.
 Although recovery mode exists, a ton of Ubuntu Linux clients are new to how it functions and how they can manage it.
 In other words, we can say that each gadget concocts the recovery mode highlight, which can perform various tasks.
 These activities include cleaning the garbage information, updating the establishment, rebuilding information, backup, or resetting gadgets.

 Likewise, in Linux disseminations, we also have the recovery mode’s openness highlighted.
 The client can reboot the system and get it with another arrangement.
 We might require recovery mode whenever in the system.
 There could be numerous potential outcomes, i.e. when the system dials back, it neglects to fire up under any condition, or on the other hand, on the off chance that you find any errors, it implies your system needs to recuperate.
 You can likewise recuperate broken records and test whether the memory is working accurately or not.

 Let’s see how we can use recovery mode in Ubuntu as follows: